shadowvz96/SokoPenguin-GB/README.md

 https://bbb-studio.itch.io/sokopenguin-gb

+*** ​UPDATED TO VERSION 1.1 ***

+    ​Collisions fixed for all levels
+    ​Crates' possible movement tiles fixed​​

 (THIS CAN BE PLAYED IN A MOBILE/DESKTOP WEB BROWSER)

 If there's no audio, click on the game window and the audio will resume